-What we know about the Turing scheme
+The basics: what do we know about the Turing scheme?

-Don’t forget other options for overseas study
+The alternatives: are there other options for overseas study?

 The pandemic will have disrupted plans to travel in the near future.
 However, when this is once again possible, bear in mind that there are alternatives to the Turing scheme – such as opportunities that may be provided by your university and its partner institutions overseas.
 The University of York, for example, runs both year-long exchange programmes and short-term overseas courses during the summer at its various partner universities in North America, Asia and Australia.